 Remaining true to the vision of our founder, Nancy Spoolstra, our focus is on helping children impacted by trauma and struggling with attachment by equipping the adults — the parents, caregivers and teachers.

 Today, our Board of Directors and a growing team of staff, consultants and volunteers reaches out to families and schools who are meeting the needs of our most precious resource — our children — who struggle with the impacts of their early trauma.

 Through it all, our message is simple and has remained the same for over 25 years: “You are Not Alone” and there is “Hope for Healing”.

 Julie has been the Executive Director of the Attachment & Trauma Network since 2009 and an active member and volunteer since 2005.

-Alex is ATN’s Social Media and Communications Coordinator, responsible for sharing ATN’s message across the various social media platforms and traditional media.
+Leah is ATN’s Social Media and Communications Coordinator, responsible for sharing ATN’s message across the various social media platforms and traditional media.

 Meet your ATN Board

 Responsible for much of the behind-the-scenes administration of ATN, Lorraine is an experienced business owner, corporate trainer and financial manager.